 Healthcare and student wellbeing

-The University is responsible for providing students with access to healthcare, especially preventative healthcare intended to promote physical and mental health.
-This healthcare functions as an addition to regular, public healthcare.
+Malmö University offers access to counsellors and nurse.
 University clerics are also part of the student health and welfare network.

 Syllabus and compulsory activities